-Month/Module/Topic Sub-topics Jan-Feb Module 1: History, Definitions & Theories Antecedents of Stylistics: Rhetoric, Saussurean linguistics, Russian Formalism (mainly Jakobson), Structuralism and New Criticism.
-Definitions and theories of style Module 2: Language in Literature The language of literature: views across literary ages Levels of language: syllable, word, sentence and discourse levels.
-Specialized aspects of the language of literature - deviation and foregrounding Linguistic concepts, models and frameworks of Stylistics March-April Module 3: Stylistic Analysis of Poetry Analyses of lexis, syntax, phonological patterning, and overall structure of a poem.
-Interpretation of a poem based on linguistic analysis.
-Module 4: Stylistic Analysis of Fiction 1) style in fiction 2) discourse analysis 3) language varieties in fiction 4) point of view and modes of narration in fiction 5) speech and thought presentation in fiction 6) mindstyles Module 5 Contextual Stylistics Cultural and ideological perspectives in the analysis of the language of literary texts (feminist and postcolonial stylistics)
+Module1: 1) Antecedents of Stylistics: Rhetoric,

+· ·

+History, Definitions and Saussurean linguistics, Russian

+Theories Formalism (mainly Jakobson),

+Structuralism and New Criticism.

+Definitions and theories of style

+Module 2: Language in The language of literature: views

+Literature across literary ages

+2) Levels of language: syllable, word,

+sentence and discourse levels.

+Specialized aspects of the language

+of literature - deviation and

+foregrounding

+4) Linguistic concepts, models and

+frameworks of Stylistics

+Module 3: 1) Analyses of lexis, syntax,

+Stylistic Analysis of phonological patterning, and overall

+Poetry structure of a poem.

+2) Interpretation of a poem based on

+linguistic analysis

+Module 4:Stylistic 1) atula in fiction

+Analysis of Fiction 1) style in fiction

+2) discourse analysis

+3) language varieties in fiction

+4) point of view and modes of narration in

+fiction

+5) speech and thought presentation in

+fiction

+6) mind styles

+Module 5: Contextual Cultural and ideological perspectives in

+Stylistics the analysis of the language of literary

+texts (feminist and postcolonial stylistics)

+Assessment Weight Mode of assessment

+Internal 40% Assignments, Presentations, Class

+tests

-Assessment Weight Mode of assessment Internal 40% Assignments, Presentations, Class tests Final 60% End- of-semester examination: Term paper-stylistic analysis of a poem/novel/short story of student's choice
+Final 60% End- of-semester examination: Term

+stylistic analysis of a poem/novel/short

+story of student's choice